-- Could have repercussions for the orderly running of the school or - Poses a threat to another pupil or member of the public or - Could adversely affect the reputation of the school
+- Could have repercussions for the orderly running of the school or - Poses a threat to another pupil or member of the public or - Could adversely affect the reputation of the school follow the schools safeguarding policy.

 In all of these circumstances the Headteacher should also consider whether it is appropriate to notify the police or anti-social behaviour co-ordinator in their local authority of the actions taken against a pupil.
 If the behaviour is criminal or poses a serious threat to a member of the public, the police should always be informed.